 I originally made this for my friends at Food Fanatic where I write about breakfast twice a month.
 You should probably check it out lest you miss something like Sweet Potato Cinnamon Rolls with Candied Bacon.

-If you’d like to try another breakfast casserole, this Bacon Spinach Breakfast Casserole is one of my most popular recipes ever!
+- Bacon Spinach Breakfast Casserole is one of my most popular recipes ever!
+It’s strata-style with cubed bread, fresh spinach, and loads of bacon.